 In order to carry on the business of the Annual Meeting, we must have a quorum.
-This means at least a majority of the outstanding shares of common stock eligible to vote must be represented at the meeting, either by proxy or in person.
+This means at least a majority of the outstanding shares of common stock eligible to vote must be represented at the Annual Meeting, either by proxy or in person.
 Treasury shares, which are shares owned by the Company itself, are not voted and do not count for this purpose.
-Abstentions, votes "withheld" and broker "non-votes" will be counted as present or represented at the Annual Meeting for purposes of determining the presence or absence of a quorum.
+Abstentions and broker "non-votes" will be counted as present or represented at the Annual Meeting for purposes of determining the presence or absence of a quorum.
 A broker "non-vote" occurs when a broker or other nominee who holds shares for a beneficial owner withholds its vote on a particular proposal with respect to which it does not have discretionary voting power or instructions from the beneficial owner.
-With respect to all proposals presented at the Annual Meeting, shares representing abstentions, votes "withheld" and broker "non-votes" will be tabulated by our transfer agent subject to the supervision of persons designated by the Board of Directors as inspectors.
+A bank or broker does not have discretion to vote uninstructed shares on the proposals in this Proxy Statement, except for Proposal 4 to ratify the appointment of our independent registered public accounting firm, which is considered a "routine" proposal.
+As a result, if you hold your shares in street name, it is critical that you provide instructions to your bank or broker if you want your vote to count in the election of directors, the re-approval of the material terms of the 2006 Incentive Compensation Plan, as amended, and the advisory votes related to executive compensation.
+Votes will be tabulated by our transfer agent subject to the supervision of persons designated by the Board of Directors as inspectors.